EthanSpleefan/VoiceMeeter-Activatior/README.md

 This batch script modifies a registry key to activate the free version of Voicemeeter Potato without the donationware popup because nobody deserves to wait 300+ seconds to hear :P. If you enjoy voicemeeter or make money from the use of it consider paying for it [here!](https://vb-audio.com/Voicemeeter/potato.htm)

+If you found this helpful consider leaving a star!

 ## Usage

 1. Download the script.